-- 1.11.7.1 The ethanol values obtained from column 1 and 2 must agree within 0.0150g/100cc. - 1.11.7.2 If the precision requirement is not met, the sample must be reanalyzed.
+- 1.11.7.1 The ethanol values obtained from column 1 and 2 must agree within 0.0100g/100cc (exclusive of post mortem samples). - 1.11.7.1.1 For postmortem samples, if the sample fails to meet the criteria in 1.11.7.1, the analyst shall report the lowest single column result average. - 1.11.7.2 If the precision requirement is not met, the sample must be reanalyzed.
 If upon reanalysis, the column precision requirement is not met, the source of the problem will be pursued.
 One possible cause is a system leak.

-1.11.8 Quantitative Replicate Precision Criteria
+.11.8 Quantitative Replicate Precision Criteria